siddiqarz/virtual-pets-amok/README.md

 **Virtual Pets Amok Project**

-##VirtualPet class
+## VirtualPet class

 * A model that allows for dogs and cats, either of which can be robotic or organic.

 * Contains two attributes representing overall health and happiness

-##VitualPetShelter Class
+## VitualPetShelter Class

 * Contains methods that allow for

 		- Oiling all robotic pets
 		- Watering all Organic Pets
 		- Feeding all Organic Pets
 		- Walking all Dogs
 		- Cleaning the cat litter box
 		- Cleaning all cages
 		- Tick method

+**VirtualPetShelterApp**

+Has options to:
+* walk all dogs
+* clean dog cages
+* clean the shelter litterbox
+* oil all robotic pets